 Like most lettuce plants, growing De Morges Braun does best in the cooler temperatures of spring or fall.
 The unique reddish hues in these seasons not only add interest to salad mixes, but can also accent plants in the landscape or containers.
 In autumn, the red foliaged plants can be used interchangeably with kale or ornamental cabbages to accent mums and other fall plants.
 In spring, the pink or red foliage may add some of the first hues of color to the garden.

-Plants have excellent heat and cold tolerance for lettuce plants, but in colder northern climates, seeds may need to be started indoors or cold frames.
-When planted in ideal temperatures, between 40-70°F. (4-21°C.), De Morges Braun romaine lettuce seeds will germinate in about 5-15 days and mature in 65 days.
-Seeds can be sown in 3-week intervals.
+Plants have excellent heat and cold tolerance for lettuce plants, but in colder northern climates, seeds may need to be started indoors or in cold frames.
+When planted in ideal temperatures, between 40 and 70 degrees F. (4-21 C.), De Morges Braun romaine lettuce seeds will germinate in about 5 to 15 days and mature in 65 days.
+Seeds can be sown in three week intervals.

 Though De Morges Braun lettuce leaves rarely bitter with age, they are usually harvested from the plants as needed for fresh salads and garnishes.
 Succession plantings and harvesting mature leaves as needed will extend the season.
 To retain the rich pink and red hues of De Morges Braun lettuce leaves in summer, provide plants with the light shade from tall companion plants in the afternoon.